DevJobalia/MERN-SOCIAL-MEDIA-APP/README.md

   Similar to children
 - Working with NavLink
 - useLocation
-- - and :id in route
+- usePArams for :id in route

 2. File Structure: